aspose-free-consulting/GroupShapeThumbnail/README.md

-# Grouping shapes inside slide and creating group shape thumbnail
+# Grouping shapes inside slide and creating shape thumbnail

 This sample project use Aspose.Slides for .NET to group the shapes together and create shape thumbnails